Accidents Caused by Swimming Pool Drains

 If a swimming pool drain injury results in the fatality of a family member, you can file a wrongful death claim.
 At the Glover Law firm, we realize that the death of a family member, especially a young child, can be a painful and traumatic occurrence.

 Ocala personal injury lawyer Gordon J. Glover is committed to making a difference in the lives of his clients and seeking justice for those who have been injured from the negligence and wrongdoing of others.
-Please contact us online or call today at (352) 205-4495, to further discuss your swimming pool accident.
+Please contact us online or call today at our Ocala office 352-484-0775 or The Villages 352-205-4495 office, to further discuss your swimming pool accident.